schibsted/spid-tech-docs/resources/articles/mixpanel/implementing-tracking.md

 });
 ```

-### 4. Track events using the provided SPiD unique visitor id
+### 4. Track events using the provided SchAcc unique visitor id

 ```js
 // your own tracking